thepaperpilot/thepaperpilot.github.io/site/garden/video-essays/index.md

 ## Further Reading

 Hey, did you know there's video essays about how video essays are bad?
 Well of course they are, a natural extension of the "thing bad" trend exemplified in the media analysis video essays and in Youtube culture at large.
 Anyways, I enjoyed [this video](https://www.youtube.com/watch?v=Wx635p4tSfo) covering other criticisms of video essays on Youtube.

+Perhaps tangential, but I like Noodle's videos and he has one about [critiquing video games](https://www.youtube.com/watch?v=EPohAvSfcxU), particularly popular titles.